kyleam/python-tutorial/osx-python-install.rst

  Install homebrew
 ==================

-homebrew is a package manager for Mac Os X. It is the easiest way to install python, but it requires that you have Xcode installed.
-For earlier versions of Os X, this should come with your install disk.
+homebrew is a package manager for Mac OS X. It is the easiest way to install python, but it requires that you have Xcode installed.
+For earlier versions of OS X, this should come with your install disk.
 Otherwise, you can get it from the app store for free.